nephio-project/porch/docs/content/en/docs/11_glossary/_index.md

 ### Rendering

 The process of executing KRM functions defined in a package's Kptfile pipeline.
 Rendering occurs automatically when Draft packages are modified (via push operations).
-Function results are stored in the PackageRevisionResource's `status.renderStatus` field.
+Function results are stored in the PackageRevisionResources API resource's `status.renderStatus` field.

 By default, render failures prevent resources from being persisted.
 The `porch.kpt.dev/push-on-render-failure` annotation can override this behavior to save work-in-progress packages even when rendering fails.